bcage29/PBIEmbeddedManager/README.md

 ## Overview

 This is a sample application for automating the management of Power BI Embedded capacities and Power BI Workspaces (V2) using a dotnet core application.
-The application is divided into three different projects (Backend/Frontend/Database console app).
+The application is divided into two different projects (Backend/Frontend).
 The Visual Studio solution is set to have multiple start up projects which starts the Frontend and Backend projects.
 The  NOTE: There is no authentication between the Frontend and Backend projects.

 This repo to contain demos for automating PowerBI Embedded Capacities and Workspaces.
 The samples will include how-to examples for the following scenarios: